Calling St. George Undergraduates in Socio-cultural Anthropology and Asian Studies

 Fully Funded Summer Internship in India

-Professor Tania Li has received funding from the Dean’s Fund for International and Indigenous Initiatives (DFIII) to cover air fare and living costs for 4 students to travel to Kerala, India, for internships at the Centre for Research and Education for Social Transformation (CREST).
-The commitment is for two months, May-June (2 interns) and July-August (2 interns).
+Professor Tania Li has received funding from the Dean’s International Initiatives Fund (DIIF) to cover air fare and living costs for 3 students to travel to Kerala, India, for internships at the Centre for Research and Education for Social Transformation (CREST).
+The commitment is for two months in 2019, May-June (1 intern) and July-August (2 interns).

 The role of the U of T student-interns is to assist CREST staff by coaching and mentoring high school students and graduate trainees individually, and by organizing creative and fun group activities to develop confidence and overcome cultural barriers to communication.
 The academic objective is to learn about social exclusion in India through direct exchanges and discussions with trainees and staff in both formal, classroom settings and through informal interactions (playing badminton, sharing accommodation in the trainee dorm, going with trainees or staff to visit their families on weekends or short breaks).
 Selected interns may receive academic credit, or participate on a non-credit basis.
 While in Kerala, interns will work under the supervision of CREST staff; they will submit academic reports to Professor Li, and contribute blog posts for the Ethnography Lab website.

 If you would like to learn more about this opportunity, please come to the info session on January 9 12-1pm in AP 330 (Ethnography Lab, Anthropology building).
 Preference will be given to students who will have completed at least 13 credits by April 2019.
 You may be excluded if you have previously received Arts and Science Faculty funds for travel abroad (eg ICM, DIIF).
 The funding is restricted to St George students who are still registered at the time of the internship (ie not planning to graduate before September 2019).